Matoesian resets CMC in worker's case against Alton and Southern

-Madison County Circuit Judge Andreas Matoesian on June 27 reset a case management conference for the next available date in a Collinsville man’s case against his former employer, Alton & Southern Railway Co.
+Madison County Circuit Judge Andreas Matoesian on April 25 reset a case management conference for the next available date in a Collinsville man's case against his former employer, Alton and Southern Railway.

-During Thomas Cooper’s 40-year career for Alton & Southern Railway, he claims he sustained injuries to his right shoulder, arm, elbow, hand and back.
+During Thomas Cooper's 40-year career for Alton and Southern Railway, he claims to have sustained severe injuries to his right shoulder, arm, elbow, hand and back.

 Cooper filed suit Nov.
-5, 2010, saying he was exposed to cumulative, repetitive trauma during his career with the railway, starting in 1968.
+5, 2010, saying he was exposed to cumulative, repetitive trauma throughout his career with the railway, starting in 1968.

 Because of his exposure, Cooper claims he suffered injuries and pain, lost money and experienced an impaired earning capacity, according to the complaint.
 In addition, he spent more than $75,000 in medical costs, the suit states.

-He blames Alton & Southern Railway for causing his injuries.
-Alton & Southern Railway Co. answered the allegations, stating that Cooper contributed to his own alleged injuries and failed to mitigate damages.
+Alton & Southern Railway Company answered the allegations, stating that Cooper contributed to his own alleged injuries and failed to mitigate damages.